collective-soundworks/soundworks/README.md

 #### The ServerClient class

 The `ServerClient` module is used to keep track of the connected clients and to communicate with the corresponding client via WebSockets (see the [`client` object WebSocket communication](#initialization-and-websocket-communication) section above).
 Each time a client connects to the server, *Soundworks* creates an instance of `ServerClient`.
+An instance of the class is passed to the `connect` and `disconnect` of the server side modules as well as to the `enter` and `exit` method of the `performance` class.

 ###### Methods